apnadkarni/blt/man/graph.rst

-  Returns the current value of the element configuration option given by *option*.  *Option* may be any of the options described below for the element **configure** operation.
+  Returns the current value of the element configuration option given by *option*.  *Option* may be any of the options described below for the element **configure** operation.  *ElemName* is an element name or a tag but may not reference multiple elements.

 *pathName* **element closest** *x* *y* ?\ *option* *value* ... ? ?\ *elemName* ... ?

   Searches for the data point closest to the window coordinates *x* and *y*.
 By default, all elements are searched.
 Hidden elements (see the **-hide** option is false) are ignored.
-You can limit the search by specifying only the elements you want to be considered.  *ElemName* must be the name of an element that can not be hidden.
+You can limit the search by specifying only the elements you want to be considered.  *ElemName* is an element name or a tag and may refer to more than one element.
 It returns a key-value list containing the name of the closest element, the index of the closest data point, and the graph-coordinates of the point.
 Returns "", if no data point within the threshold distance can be found.
 The following *option*-*value* pairs are available.